Who is Sue Gray? The civil servant investigating ‘Partygate’ in profile

 At the outset, Mr Johnson was not thought to have been in attendance at any of the “gatherings” in question but now we know, by his own admission, that he was at the 20 May 2020 garden party, even if he did “implicitly believe it was a work event”.

+His estranged former adviser, Dominic Cummings, who also notoriously broke the rules that spring with a visit to Barnard Castle in County Durham, has since alleged that the PM did know about that party in advance and ignored warnings that it ought to be shut down, which, if true, would mean Mr Johnson had lied to Parliament and therein violated the ministerial code, typically a resigning issue.

-So not only is establishing the precise narrative of what went on when and who knew about it tricky enough, the veteran inquisitor also faces the prospect of incurring further anger from voters if she is ultimately deemed to have been too lenient and carried out a “whitewash” on Mr Johnson’s behalf.
+So not only is establishing the precise narrative of what went on when and who knew about it tricky enough, the veteran inquisitor also faces the prospect of incurring further anger from voters if she is ultimately deemed to have been too lenient and carried out a “whitewash” on the PM’s behalf.

 Equally, delivering a damning verdict would mean overtly criticising the moral conduct of senior ministers and civil service colleagues with whom she has long worked and may retain friendly personal ties.